mommebutenschoen/ncPyTools/README.rst

 Documentation:
 --------------

-Documentation of this package can be found here_.
+Documentation of this package can be found readthedocs_.

 .. _readthedocs: https://ncpytoolsxtns.readthedocs.io/